srl295/es-unicode-properties/README.md

 ```
 _(this property was not actually supported by the JS engine I tested.)_

-For performance reasons, an application may actually want to get the properties of every codepoint in a string.
+(For performance reasons, an application may actually want to get the properties of _each_  codepoint in a string, and not need to make multiple calls.
+See the issues for discussion.)

 ## History